atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

 # z = ubool(0.893)
 ```

-Given that ``ufloat`` and ``uint`` values can be considered random variables, they are compared using *equality in distribution*: two variables are equal if their distributions are the same.

 Comparisons between ``uint`` and ``ufloat`` can be performed using the traditional comparison operators: ``<``, ``<=``, ``>``, ``>=``, ``==`` and ``!=``.
 These operators return ``ubool`` values.